Clinical-Genomics/scout/docs/blog/new-4.0.0.md

   ![Case report](/img/blog/case_report.png)

-- Scout now uploads ALL variants on the mitochondrial chromosome (MT) - independently of rank score both for clinical and research variants
+- Scout now uploads ALL variants from the mitochondrial chromosome (MT) - independently of rank score both for clinical and research variants

 - Filter on spidex levels are now available

 - Filter on chromosome is possible, mainly to get easy access to MT variants

-- It is possible to produce a clinvar report from the case page that could be used to submit variants to clinvar
+- It is possible to produce a clinvar submission files from the case page that could be used to submit variants to clinvar

 - All existing HPO terms now lives in scout.
 They should also be presented in a more relevant order when searched for